 This simple pasta with spinach sauce is fast, easy and delicious.
 It’s ready in less than 15 minutes and makes a weeknight meal the whole family will love.

-This is one of those easy pasta recipes perfect when you just need to get dinner on the table in no time.
-And if you loved my cream cheese pasta, quick lemon ricotta spaghetti, or 1-pot white bean pasta, you’re sure to love this quick spinach sauce packed with nutrient-dense leafy greens.
+This is one of those easy pasta dishes or one-pot pasta recipes perfect when you just need to get dinner on the table in no time.
+And if you loved my cream cheese pasta or white bean pasta, you’re sure to love this quick spinach sauce packed with nutrient-dense leafy greens.

 It’s a winner because while the pasta is cooking, you just need to saute’ the fresh spinach in olive oil and plenty of fragrant garlic.
 And if the amount of spinach looks overwhelming, I assure you it will quickly wilt in matter of minutes.

 Then add cream cheese, parmesan and a generous grating of nutmeg, which works so well with both spinach sauce and parmesan.
 The result is savory, creamy, with hints of nutmeg, and delicious bright spinach.
 Toss pasta with the sauce, serve with grated parmesan cheese, black pepper… and DEVOUR!

 The ingredients you need for this pasta with spinach sauce are:

 - Olive oil

 - Nutmeg (ground or freshly grated)

 (Note: full recipe and ingredients are at the bottom of the page)

 - Saute’ the garlic in olive oil until fragrant